awsdocs/amazon-s3-userguide/doc_source/specify-batchjob-manifest-xaccount-inventory.md

 The following console procedure contains the high\-level steps for setting up permissions for an S3 Batch Operations job\.
 In this procedure, you copy objects from a source account to a destination account, with the inventory report stored in the destination account\.

-**To set up Amazon S3 inventory for source and destination buckets owned by different accounts**
+**To set up Amazon S3 Inventory for source and destination buckets owned by different accounts**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.